wangfei20/Freact-Website/src/index.md

 ## Introduction
-[Freact](https://github.com/wangfei20/Freact) is a lightweight yet powerful React-like UI library developed by [Fiona Wang](https://fiona-wang.vercel.app).
+[Freact](https://github.com/wangfei20/Freact) is a lightweight yet powerful React-like UI library developed by [Faye Wang](https://faye-wang.vercel.app).
 It comes with most core functionalities and almost identical API of React, ensuring a consistent and familiar development experience for developers.

 Freact is in rapid development and some features are currently missing.
 Please try it on non-production projects and report any issues you may encounter.
 Contributors are welcome!